yllkaberisha/Advanced-Graph-Coloring-for-Large-Networks/README.md

 - Nodes are initially gray and are assigned colors as they are processed.
 - The number of colors used is displayed at the end of the process.

+## Code Structure
+- **Graph Algorithms (`graph_algorithms.py`):** Contains implementations of graph coloring algorithms.
+- **Graph Utilities (`graph_utils.py`):** Handles graph generation, loading, saving, and conversion between adjacency list and matrix.
+- **Main Script:** Combines algorithms and utilities to provide an interactive GUI.

+## Example Graphs
+Sample graphs in JSON format are included in the repository.
+These can be used to test the tool by loading them through the GUI.

+## Future Improvements
+- Add support for additional coloring algorithms.
+- Enable export of graph visualization as images.
+- Improve GUI design and responsiveness.